wethegit/engineDemo/README.md

 - Each game object has its own offscreen canvas for rendering
 - Objects are only redrawn when `needsRedraw` is true
 - The main canvas is cleared and redrawn every frame
-- High DPI displays are supported through the `dpr` parameter

-### Physics

-The engine uses a simple physics system:

-- Gravity and wind forces can be applied to objects
-- Collision detection is handled by individual game objects
-- Physics calculations are performed in the update loop

 ### Input Handling